sklimasz/tft-rolldown/README.md

 For more info:
-`python run_rolldown.py --help`
+`headliners --help`

+## New!
+Specify copies taken
+You can specify copies taken in the .json config.
+Example at:
+`.\examples\lvl7_heartsteel_copiestaken.json`

+You can specify copies_taken for your headliners,
+or "cost" to apply copies_taken to all champions of that cost,
+or individual champions.

+Note: Champions specified with "cost" won't apply copies_taken to
+champions mentioned directly (by name) in
+"other" and "headliners" categories.

 ## Coming soon
-1. Change number of champion copies left in the pool
-2. Rolling for 3 stars with headliners mechanics.
+1. Rolling for 3 stars with headliners mechanics.